Collins rallies past Pavlyuchenkova to reach first semi-final

 Pavlyuchenkova, who defeated 2017 U.S. Open champion Sloane Stephens in the fourth round, has now failed to get past the quarter-final stage at Grand Slam events in five attempts.

-Collins advances to play the winner of the match between Czech eighth seed Petra Kvitova and local hope Ashleigh Barty, who is seeded 15th, for a place in Saturday’s final.
+Collins advances to play Czech eighth seed Petra Kvitova, who later defeated local hope Ashleigh Barty 6-1 6-4, for a place in Saturday’s final.

+The American played the double Wimbledon champion at the beginning of the year in Brisbane and narrowly lost the match in three closely fought sets.

+Collins said it was tricky to play left-handed Kvitova, who was unable to compete for several months after sustaining career-threatening hand injuries in 2016 when an attacker stabbed her at her apartment.